MicrosoftDocs/architecture-center/docs/ai-ml/guide/machine-learning-operations-v2.md

 1. Machine Learning registries

-   After the data science team develops a model that's a candidate for deploying to production, the model can be registered in the Machine Learning workspace registry.
+   After the data science team develops a model that's a candidate for deploying to production, you can register the model in the Machine Learning workspace registry.
 CI pipelines that are triggered automatically by model registration or by gated human-in-the-loop approval promote the model and any other model dependencies to the model deployment phase.

 1. Model deployment (outer loop)